Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 We have all been guilty of weaponizing our own thoughts against ourselves.

-We have no energy because we are constantly beating ourselves down, but neurobics can help you escape from the negative framework that has you trapped.
+Luckily, neurobics can help you escape from the negative framework that may have you trapped.
 A shift in focus, from belittling yourself for no good reason, to congratulating yourself for a job well done is possible, all with some unassuming, but powerful, exercises.

 And let’s face it: